Version for visually impaired persons

 (3) The response shall be signed by the Ombudsman or by a person authorized by him.

 Article 25.
-(1) The register of complaints and signals shall contain the following information:
+(1) The register of complaints and alerts shall contain the following information:

-1. incoming number and date of receipt of the complaint or signal;
+1. incoming number and date of receipt of the complaint or alert;

-2. the name and address of the applicant save for the cases referred to in Article 19;
+2. the name and address of the complainant save for the cases referred to in Article 19;

 3. name of the entity under Article 9, para 1, item 1;